jaheyns/CfdOF/README.md

     - CONSTANTS_USE_CAPITALS (Uppercase)
     - functionsWithCapitals (Although not following PEP8, Camel-case instead of underscore is preferred as it is widely used within FreeCAD)
     - __class_attribute (Double leading underscore)
+9. Python allows both single quotes ('...') and double quotes ("...") for strings.
+As a convention, please use single quotes for internal string constants and double quotes for user-facing communication.
+The rule of thumb is that if it should be translated, use double quotes.
+   This is not a hard-and-fast rule and can be broken for convenience e.g. when quotes are contained in a string.

 ## Acknowledgements

 ### Funding